dbeley/awesome-starred/README.md

 - [Font-Awesome](https://github.com/FortAwesome/Font-Awesome) - The iconic SVG, font, and CSS toolkit
 - [brackets](https://github.com/adobe/brackets) - An open source code editor for the web, written in JavaScript, HTML and CSS.
 - [reveal.js](https://github.com/hakimel/reveal.js) - The HTML Presentation Framework
-- [wasavi](https://github.com/akahuku/wasavi) - wasavi is an extension for Chrome, Firefox, and Opera. wasavi changes a textarea element to virtual vi editor which supports almost all the vi/ex commands.
 - [Iosevka](https://github.com/be5invis/Iosevka) - Slender typeface for code, from code.
-- [decentraleyes](https://github.com/Synzvato/decentraleyes) - This repository has a new home: https://git.synz.io/Synzvato/decentraleyes
 - [markdown-here](https://github.com/adam-p/markdown-here) - Google Chrome, Firefox, and Thunderbird extension that lets you write email in Markdown and render it before sending.
-- [Google-Play-Music-Desktop-Player-UNOFFICIAL-](https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-) - A beautiful cross platform Desktop Player for Google Play Music
 - [vimperator-labs](https://github.com/vimperator/vimperator-labs) - Vimperator
 - [uBlock](https://github.com/gorhill/uBlock) - uBlock Origin - An efficient blocker for Chromium and Firefox.
 Fast and lean.
 - [https-everywhere](https://github.com/EFForg/https-everywhere) - A browser extension that encrypts your communications with many websites that offer HTTPS but still allow unencrypted connections.